hoc081098/solivagant/README.md

 fun MyAwesomeApp(
   // used to trigger navigation actions from outside the view layer (e.g. from a ViewModel).
   // Usually, it is singleton object, or the host Activity retained scope.
-  navigator: NavEventNavigator,
+  navigator: NavEventNavigator = koinInject(),
   modifier: Modifier = Modifier,
 ) {
   // BaseRoute is the parent interface of NavRoute and NavRoot.
-  // It implements Parcelable, so it can be used with rememberSavable. var currentRoute: BaseRoute? by rememberSavable { mutableStateOf(null) }
+  // It implements Parcelable so that it can be used with rememberSavable. var currentRoute: BaseRoute? by rememberSavable { mutableStateOf(null) }

   NavHost(